 How Do I Fund My Travels As a Digital Nomad?

-My websites are monetised by ads and affiliates.
+My websites are monetised by affiliates links.
 With affiliates it costs nothing for people to buy products through my links.
 And they often get discounts for using my links.

-So if you feel like tipping me for this article or anything else on my site, there’s a free way you can tip me…
+But if you feel like tipping me for this article or anything else on my site, you can drop a tip in my ‘tip jar’.
+I promise I’ll spend it on beer, whiskey, wine and travel…

 Did My University Degrees Help As A Digital Nomad?

-My university degrees have better enabled me to understand politics and policy.
+My university degrees from the Australian National University have better enabled me to understand politics and policy.
 And somewhat navigate foreign bureaucracy and different societies.

 Yet I wouldn’t recommend my degrees to an aspiring digital nomad.
 Or any degree really.